 You should be up and about in a day or two, but plan on taking it easy for the first week after surgery.
 Be especially gentle with your face and hair, since your skin will be both tender and numb, and may not respond normally at first.

 Most patients are back at work about ten days to two weeks after surgery.
+Those having a mini facelift or a deep plane facelift generally may have a shorter recovery period.
 If you need it, special camouflage makeup can mask most bruising that remains.

 Your new look after Facelift Surgery

 Having a facelift doesn't stop the clock.
-Your face will continue to age with time, and you may want to repeat the procedure one or more times - perhaps ten years down the line.
-So, while you will continue to age, if you had an identical twin who did not have a lift, you would always look better than your twin.
+Your face will continue to age with time, and you may want to repeat the procedure one or more times, perhaps 10 years down the line.
+So while you will continue to age, if you had an identical twin who did not have a lift, you would always look better than your twin.

-Commonly when only the term "face-lift" is used, the face and neck are what is being referred to.
-There are also mini lifts, who are also called neck-only lifts, face-only lifts and regional facelifts, depending on the patient’s particular concern.
+Commonly when only the term "face-lift" is used, the face and neck are what are being referred to.
+There are also mini lifts that are also called neck-only lifts, face-only lifts, deep face lifts, or regional facelifts, depending on the patient’s particular concern.

 How long does a Facelift last?

 No one can say for sure how long a facelift lasts.
-The clock is turned back, but keeps on running.
+The clock is turned back, but does keep on running.
 Ten years later, you may look better than if you never had facelift plastic surgery.
-If you had a facelift and has an identical twin who did not, you would always look younger than your twin.
-Many patients never have a second facelift, while others may desire further plastic surgery seven to 15 years later.*
+Different types of facelifts, such as the deep plane facelift, may last for a particularly long period of time.
+Many patients never have a second facelift, while others may desire further plastic surgery 7 to 15 years later.

 Can a Facelift be done without scars?